TERMS & CONDITIONS

 If a block booking has been made and no lessons have been taken a full refund may be given at the discretion of the supplier.

 If a block booking is suspended prior to completion, lessons taken will be treated as individual lessons and charged as such.
 A refund of the balance may be made.

 Customers must give a minimum of 48 hours’ notice should they need to cancel a lesson.
 Any lessons cancelled within this period will be deemed to be lessons taken and will incur the full lesson fee.

 If an intensive course (course consisting of 5 hours or more tuition per week for two or more consecutive weeks) is cancelled the following scale of charges will apply:

-supplier will endeavour to give 48 hours’ notice should it need to cancel a lesson.
-Any fees for lessons paid by the customer for lessons cancelled by supplier will be refunded or credited against future lessons.
+The supplier will endeavour to give 48 hours’ notice should it need to cancel a lesson.
+Any fees for lessons paid by the customer for lessons cancelled by the supplier will be refunded or credited against future lessons.